oxheadalpha/tezos-k8s/README.md

 ## Start your chain

-Run the following command to create the Helm configuration and feed it to Helm:
+Run the following commands to create the Helm values, get the Helm chart repo, and install the Helm chart to start your chain.

 ```shell
 mkchain $CHAIN_NAME --zerotier-network $ZT_NET --zerotier-token $ZT_TOKEN